infinohq/infino/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ]  I have written the necessary rustdoc comments.
-- [ ]  I have added the necessary unit tests and integration tests.
+- [ ]  I have added the necessary unit tests and integration tests. (for non-documentation changes)